PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 defined
    The job is ready to work for global input data motion if necessary.
-E.g., data transfer from a remote storage resource to the "local" storage resource close to the compute resource.
+E.g., data transfer from a remote storage resource to the "local" storage resource close to the computing resource.

 assigned
    Input data are being transferred to the "local" storage resource.
 This status is skipped if the job doesn't need global input data motion or physical input data.

 activated
-   The job is ready to be fetched by the pilot as soon as the CPU becomes available in the compute resource and the pilot is up and running there.
+   The job is ready to be fetched by the pilot as soon as the CPU becomes available in the computing resource and the pilot is up and running there.

 sent
-   The job was dispatched to the compute resource.
+   The job was dispatched to the computing resource.

 starting
-   The job is working for the last-mile input data motion, such as data stage-in from the "local" storage to the scratch disk attached to the compute resource.
+   The job is working for the last-mile input data motion, such as data stage-in from the "local" storage to the scratch disk attached to the computing resource.

 running
    The job is processing input data.

 holding
-   The job finished processing, reported the final metrics, and released the compute resource.
+   The job finished processing, reported the final metrics, and released the computing resource.

 merging
    Output data are being merged.
 This status is skipped unless the task is configured to merge job output.